Denice Ann Villegas

 1. Fewer Resources

 The lack of resources from your provider can affect you in different ways.
-They might not be prompt with their support or not have the service that you need.
+They might not be prompt with their support or lack the service you need.
 It is also possible for them to lag behind and not have the most advanced solutions.
-Moreover, you have to consider that their efforts could be divided once they start taking on more clients.
-Although this is a great cause for concern, remember that this is on a per-case basis, meaning it does not apply to all small SMPs.

 2. Low Scalability